Nicholas B. Dirks

 The New York Academy of Sciences

-In the year since taking over the helm of the New York Academy of Sciences, Nicholas B. Dirks, Ph.D., an internationally renowned historian and anthropologist, has been spearheading the effort to provide the most cutting-edge data about COVID-19 to the science and business communities as well as to the public at large.
+Since taking over the helm of the New York Academy of Sciences in June of 2020, Nicholas B. Dirks, Ph.D., an internationally renowned historian and anthropologist, has been spearheading the effort to provide the most cutting-edge data about COVID-19 to the science and business communities as well as to the public at large.
 Under his leadership the Academy has produced more than 30 virtual conferences — many of them free of charge — addressing all facets of the virus’ research and vaccine development, featuring the world’s leading health and infectious disease experts.

 As the former Chancellor at UC Berkeley, one of the world’s premier research universities, Dirks is a strong advocate for academic collaboration across disciplines and borders to solve global problems.
 At Berkeley, he improved facilities and programs for undergraduates while establishing a new division for the study of data science.
 He strengthened alumni relations and presided over record-breaking fundraising as well as invested in major research collaborations in neuroscience and genomics.
 Dirks developed a close working relationship with the University of California San Francisco, and helped negotiate Berkeley’s participation in the $600 million Chan Zuckerberg BioHub, as well as global partnerships with universities in the UK, China and Singapore.